 \subsection{Sources from the BL Lac catalog}

+{\it NPM1G+01.0067} at $z=0.08$ was previously detected in the VHE band by HESS \citep{NPM_HESS}.
+The {\it Fermi} spectrum of the source, shown in Fig. \ref{fig:NPM} is in good agreement with the HESS measurements.
+In spite of the source not being reported in the first year {\it Fermi} catalog, it is detected in the 1.9~yr exposure with a TS value of $TS=108$ above 1 GeV.

-{\it RX J09130-2103} has 2 \gr s with energies $E\ge 100$~GeV within $0.1^\circ$ distance.
-One of the \gr s is a front type \gr, for which the 68\% containment circle has smaller radius.
-The front \gr\ is at the distance $0.01^\circ$ from the catalog source position and a back photon at $0.03^\circ$.
+{\it RX J09130-2103} has two \gr s with energies $E\ge 100$~GeV within $0.1^\circ$ distance.
+One of the \gr s is a front-converted \gr, for which the 68\% containment circle has a smaller radius.
+The front-converted \gr\ is at the distance $0.01^\circ$ from the catalog source position and a back photon at $0.03^\circ$.
 The field of the radius $10^\circ$ around the source contains 20 photons at the energies above 100~GeV.
-The overall chance probability of finding a front and back photons within the 68\% containment circles of the front and back photons is $\simeq 10^{-5}$.
+The overall chance probability of finding front- and back-converted photons within the 68\% containment circles of the front-converted and back-converted photons is $\simeq 10^{-5}$.

-In spite of the fact that the source is not reported in the 1-st year {\it Fermi} catalog, it is detected with {\it Fermi} also at the energies below 100~GeV.
-Standard likelihood analysis in the energy range 1-300~GeV gives the TS value 80 which corresponds to the significance of source detection $\simeq 9\sigma$.
+Despite the source not being reported in the first year {\it Fermi} catalog, it is also detected with {\it Fermi} at energies below 100~GeV.
+A standard likelihood analysis in the energy range 1-300~GeV gives the TS value 80, which corresponds to a source detection significance $\simeq 9\sigma$.

 The map of TS values in the region $2^\circ\times 2^\circ$ around the source is shown in Fig. \ref{fig:TS_RXJ0913}.
-The TS values were calculated for the model of source distribution in the region $14^\circ$ around RX J09130-2103 in which all the the 1-st year {\it Fermi} source catalog sources except for 1FGL J0908.7-2119 were included and one additional source was allowed to have variable position.
-One can see that the TS value at the position of RX J09130-2103 is much larger than that at the position of 1FGL J0908.7-2119 which is only marginally detected above 1~GeV.
+The TS values were calculated for the model of source distribution in the region $14^\circ$ around RX J09130-2103 in which all the first year {\it Fermi} source catalog sources apart from 1FGL J0908.7-2119 were included and one additional source was allowed to have a variable position.
+One can see that the TS value at the position of RX J09130-2103 is much larger than that at the position of 1FGL J0908.7-2119, which is only marginally detected above 1~GeV.

-The broad band spectrum of the source is shown in Fig. \ref{fig:RXJ0913}.
+The broad-band spectrum of the source is shown in Fig. \ref{fig:RXJ0913}.
 One can see that the \gr\ spectrum of the source is hard, which explains its non-detection in the first 11 months of operation of {\it Fermi}.

-0.3cm {\it MS 12218+2452} has a front photon at the distance $0.04$ from the catalog source position.
-The source is also not reported in the 1-st year Fermi catalog, but is detected in the 1.5~yr exposure with TS value 80, which corresponds to the $\simeq 9\sigma$ significance of the source detection.
+0.3cm {\it MS 12218+2452} has a front-converted photon at the distance $0.04$ from the catalog source position.
+The source is also not reported in the first year Fermi catalog, but is detected in the 1.5~yr exposure with TS value 80, which corresponds to the $\simeq 9\sigma$ significance of the source detection.